aromatt/xcopr/README.md

 ![sidechain_filter_annotated](https://github.com/user-attachments/assets/8222915b-ec35-4a54-85b4-f44f9453bcaf)

 Arguments:
-* `'cut -f2 | jq ".foo != bar"'`: The side command; this happens to output `true` when the condition is met.
+* `cut -f2 | jq ".foo != bar"`: The side command; this prints `true` when `.foo != .bar`.
-* `-p true`: Retain only those lines whose side outputs match the pattern `true`.
+* `-p true`: Retain each line only if its side output matches the pattern `true`.

 Here, we're telling `sidechain` to start the side command, then pipe each line to it and filter for the pattern `true`.
 Input lines that pass this test are emitted **in their original, unmangled form.**

 Important notes:
-* The side command is spawned only once; it's a long-running subprocess that handles all input lines.
+* The side command is **spawned only once**.
+It's a long-running subprocess that handles all input lines.
-* When your input is provided via stdin, `sidechain` passes it on to the side command by default.
+* When you provide your input over stdin, `sidechain` passes it on to the side command by default.
 You may not always want this; see the docs for how to control it explicitly.

 ## Map Mode
 In map mode, your side command generates values which can be merged back into your main pipeline.

-### Example: Data Enrichment
+### Example
-Suppose you have a file containing lines of JSON with a `"url"` field, and you want to extract the host component from each URL and add it as a field to each JSON record.
+Suppose you have a file containing lines of JSON with a `"url"` field, and you want to extract the host component from each record's URL and add it as a new `"host"` field.

 ```json
 {"name":"alice","url":"https://foo.com"}